Felipe Martins (footballer, born September 1990): Orlando City B

 Felipe made an appearance for Orlando City's reserve affiliate Orlando City B in MLS Next Pro, playing the full match of a 4–5 loss to New England Revolution II on 9 August 2023.
 Felipe provided an assist to Nabilai Kibunguchy.

 FC Cascavel

 On 17 January 2025, Felipe joined Série D club FC Cascavel as a free agent.
 The club described Felipe as having "got[ten] into Messi's mind" while playing for Orlando City.
 Two days later Felipe made his debut for the club when he came on as a 64th-minute substitute for Josiel in a 1–0 win over Coritiba in the Campeonato Paranaense.
 On 1 April, it was announced that by mutual agreement Felipe would depart the club ahead of the Série D season.

 International

 Felipe Martins has not represented Brazil, his country of birth, at any level.
 Felipe was reportedly considering representing Canada internationally and applied for permanent residency, but without gaining full citizenship he could not appear for the Canada national team.

+Coaching career

+On 1 May 2026, Felipe was announced as the head coach of MLS Next Pro club The Island F.C.'s under-17 and under-19 teams, as well as their Head of Player Development.
+The Island F.C. are expected to commence play in spring 2027.